 You can check the air filter first to see whether it is clean or not.
-You may want to consider choosing a product with washable filter for easy cleaning.
+You may want to consider choosing a product with a washable filter for easy cleaning.
 In the event you see ice surrounding the coils, you can clean it or replace it.
-The ice is a sign that there is too much diminished airflow.
+The ice is a sign that there is too much-diminished airflow.
 You should re-establish the airflow again so the ice can melt.

 Clean the interior

-Check the electrical wire
+Check the electrical wire.

 In most cases, electrical wire is the core issue.
 Check everything thoroughly.
-In case you see a blown fuse or tripped breaker, immediately call the electrician.
+In case you see a blown a fuse or tripped breaker, immediately call the electrician.

-Those are some of the reasons for the central air unit not blowing cold air so be sure to do regular service and careful examination.
+Those are some of the reasons for the central air unit not blowing cold air, so be sure to do regular service and careful examination.